 Reporting businesses and activities to the Regulator

 If you have concerns that the company you have chosen to manage your claim are not in ownership of regulatory approval, or you are targeted by a cold caller or pressurised in the street to pursue a claim you can report the company to the Financial Conduct Authority.

 You can search for regulated businesses on their website also.
 I should add that it can be possible for a recently approved business to not yet show on the claims regulatory website.
 However, if the details of the business are not listed you should definitely contact the regulator and speak to someone.

 It benefits nobody involved in personal injury compensation claims, whether they are the claimant or a claims management company, for businesses to be operating outside of the regulatory framework.
 Companies offering personal injury claims services in an illegal and non-compliant manner may well act fraudulently or even incite people to pursue scam claims.
 This hurts us all as it risks the security of a claimants personal details and claim and really damages the claims industry and helps fuel myths about personal injury claims and the compensation culture story.

 Of course, you can also contact us to discuss any concerns you may have about a company in contact with you, or the way you have been approached or enticed to claim personal injury compensation.
 Direct2Compensation know what activities are approved, what companies can offer legally and what they cannot.
-We have referred suspected companies to the claims regulator before and will do so again if suspicious activities are reported to us.
+We have referred suspected companies to the Financial Conduct Authority before and will do so again if suspicious activities are reported to us.
 We handle all such enquiries and contact discreetly and will not share your details with any party without your approval to do so.